norcams/iaas/docs/team/testing/persistence.rst

 Persistence
 ===========

-Snapshot instance (cold / shutoff + warm / running)
+Snapshot instance (warm / running + cold / shutoff)

-Snapshot instance (cold / shutoff + warm / running) with attached volume
+Snapshot instance (warm / running + cold / shutoff) with attached volume(s)

+Power off / stop and power on / start instance

-Shutoff and resume instance
+Suspend / hibernate and resume instance (suspend to disk)

-Pause and resume instance
+Pause and unpause instance (suspend to RAM)

 New instance from snapshot